 You will be well looked after by our team on the ground in Costa Rica.
 Working with expats and locals means that you will be well supported both culturally and linguistically!
 Friendly, passionate and enthusiastic, they will help you to settle in to your new way of life.

-- Final night hotel accommodation in San Jose
+- 2 nights guest house accommodation in San Jose

 - Oyster Worldwide volunteer t-shirt

 - Certificate of Recognition (on request)